Amazing Button Click Animation With Framer Motion's New Animation Sequences

 Finally notice the className on the SVG: sparkle-${index}.
 This is how we’ll target the SVGs in the animation.

-import { useAnimate, stagger } from "framer-motion";
+import { useAnimate, stagger } from "motion/react";

 export const App = () => {